sasha-ishchuk/graphs/README.md

 # graphs
-Tasks with algorithms and data structures (UJ, Computer Science, 4 SEM).
+Tasks for algorithms and data structures classes (UJ, Computer Science, 4 SEM).

 The following implementations have been completed as tasks on my Algorithms and Data Structure lessons.
 Sample graphs, placed in .txt files (graph_examples dir), were proposed by my lecturer during the classes.